Inca Trail Tours for Solo Travelers

 Small groups of 12-15 travelers aged 45+ roam the Inca Trail region.
 The itinerary features Sacsayhuaman fortress and Coricancha Temple visits.
 Cultural immersion continues at Chinchero village, with comfortable stays at premium hotels.

-Duration 5 days Destinations Cusco, Sacred Valley, Ollantaytambo, Machu Picchu, Aguas Calientes Age Range 10 to 99 year olds Operated in English, Spanish Group Size Max Group Size 16 Group Type Group Room Type Singles, Shared Operator LimaTours From $1,365
+Duration 5 days Destinations Cusco, Sacred Valley, Ollantaytambo, Machu Picchu, Aguas Calientes Age Range Ages 10+ Operated in English, Spanish Group Size Max Group Size 16 Group Type Group Room Type Singles, Shared Operator LimaTours From $1,381

 Cusco at a Glance

-8 Reviews by TourRadar travelers“The hotel arrangement was very nice and comfortable.”
+8 Reviews by TourRadar travelers“The tour was excellent.
+Very nicely organised.”

 Solo hikers find their tribe in Sacred Valley.
 Small group tours visit Sacsayhuaman fortress and Coricancha Temple.
 Fellow adventurers share train journeys and Machu Picchu experiences.

-Duration 3 days Destinations Cusco, Aguas Calientes, Machu Picchu Age Range 10 to 99 year olds Operated in English, Spanish Group Size Max Group Size 16 Group Type Group Room Type Singles, Shared Operator LimaTours From $1,052
+Duration 3 days Destinations Cusco, Aguas Calientes, Machu Picchu Age Range Ages 10+ Operated in English, Spanish Group Size Max Group Size 16 Group Type Group Room Type Singles, Shared Operator LimaTours From $1,064

 What people love about touring Inca Trail solo